 In co-design, we are asking people to share their experiences of disability.
 We also ask them to share what overcoming barriers in our services are like.
 We must reimburse people for their time and effort to show that we value this expertise.
-When we say reimburse, we mean pay people in a way that is flexible.
+When we say compensate, we mean pay people in a flexible way.
 For example, paying people as casual workers may adversely affect other support payments.
 Reimburse people in a way that does not make it hard.
 For example, gift cards that do not work online may be inconvenient for people who don't like going to busy stores.

-Ask your project team, "how can we reimburse participants in a way that works for them?"
+Ask your project team, "How can we reimburse participants in a way that works for them?"

-1.4 Extra information about co-design
+1.3 Extra information about co-design